There are two methods to check the engine oil level on Mercedes-Benz cars.

 ENGINE OIL LEVEL – REDUCE OIL LEVEL

-MEASURING NOT POSSIBLE – This error message will display when the oil level can not be measured properly.
-Try measuring the oil level again at a latter time.
+MEASURING NOT POSSIBLE – This error message will display when the oil level can not be adequately calculated.
+Try measuring the oil level again at a later time.

-ENGINE OIL LEVEL – IGNITION ON PLEASE” displays, make sure the key is turned to postion II, all instrumen cluster lights shoud be on.
+ENGINE OIL LEVEL – IGNITION ON PLEASE” displays; ensure the key is turned to position II, and all instrument cluster lights should be on.

 CHECK ENGINE OIL LEVEL AT NEXT REFUELING – Add half a quart of oil at your earliest convenience.

 Adding oil to your Mercedes-Benz engine is very easy.
 Make sure to use the correct oil brand and oil viscosity.
 Mercedes-Benz recomended oil is Mobil1 0W40 oil.